tulliolo/mobybolt/guide/system/configuration.md

 # Configuration
 {: .no_toc}

-You are now on the command line of your own Bitcoin node.
+You are now on the command line of your own MobyBolt node.
 Let's start with the configuration.

 ---